grongierisc/formation-template/README.md

     salle:str = None

 @dataclass
-class FormationIris:
+class Training:

     name:str = None
     room:str = None
 ```

-The Formation class will be used as a Python object to read a csv and write in a texte file later on, while the FormationIris class will be used as a way to interact with the Iris database.
+The Formation class will be used as a Python object to read a csv and write in a texte file later on, while the Training class will be used as a way to interact with the Iris database.

 ## 7.2.
 Creating our message classes